November 23, 2020

 According to David, to work with a Financial Advisor, you need to have assets.
 To work with a Financial Coach, you can be in any stage of your financial journey, and they are more equipped to support you in getting where you want to go.

-That’s one of the main reasons David is excited to work as a TaskHuman provider.
+That’s one of the main reasons David is excited to work as a TaskHuman coach.
 He wants to help people in every stage of investing to make positive gains toward their financial goals.

 “I’m excited about the TaskHuman platform,” he says, “because the coaching aspect of it is a passion of mine.”